-The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned, majority-owned, and controlled subsidiaries.
+The accompanying consolidated financial statements have been prepared in accordance with GAAP and include the accounts of the Company and its wholly-owned, majority-owned, and controlled subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.

 (c) Cash, cash equivalents, and restricted cash